sebousan/miriamlasserre/content/services/colorimetrie-online.en.md

 Miriam will explain:

-\-       Your season and sub-season with your palette of colors and how to use it and your facial shape and how to create harmony.
+* Your season and sub-season with your palette of colors and how to use it and your facial shape and how to create harmony.

-* *« Choosing the good colors illuminates you and makes feel and look much more confident.»  Miriam Lasserre*
+> « Choosing the good colors illuminates you and makes feel and look much more confident.»  Miriam Lasserre

 1 week after, you will receive your digital color palette and a document (about 20 pages) with precise explanations about:

-\-       Your Colorimetry and how to use it to create enhancing outfits.
+* Your Colorimetry and how to use it to create enhancing outfits.
 Your best colors for make up (foundation, lipstick, blush, eyeliner, eyeshadow, and mascara) and some references that match your season.

-\-       Your facial shape and corrections to apply (if needed) to add harmony and balance to your personal image by accessories, glasses, earrings, haircuts and hair colors.
+* Your facial shape and corrections to apply (if needed) to add harmony and balance to your personal image by accessories, glasses, earrings, haircuts and hair colors.